ODIMTA/SustainabilityAssessment/R1/Case 2/README.md

 # MATLAB Simulation Model - Case 2

-This repository contains the MATLAB code and data used to produce *case 2* results in the research article **"New probabilistic multi-criteria model for assessing the integral sustainability of private cars with different propulsion systems"** Cartelle Barros, J.J., Cardenal, J., de la Cruz López, M.P., del Caño Gochi, A. (2025) that is currently is under review for publication in the *Journal of Cleaner Production*
+This repository contains the MATLAB code and data used to produce *case 2* results in the research article **"New probabilistic multi-criteria model for assessing the integral sustainability of private cars with different propulsion systems"** Cartelle Barros, J.J., Cardenal, J., de la Cruz López, M.P., del Caño Gochi, A. (2025) that is currently under review for publication in the *Journal of Cleaner Production*

 ## General description